FAQ & Glossary – OIRE

 What is the legal basis for changes in the electricity market?

-Act of May 20, 2021 amending the Energy Law Act and certain other acts (Dz.
-U. of 2021, item 1093,) and related secondary legislation (implementing acts) (regulations);
+• Act of May 20, 2021, amending the Energy Law and certain other acts (Journal of Laws, item 1093, as amended);

 Will it be mandatory to submit data and information to CSIRE?